pjakiela/ECON523/exercises/E9-randomization.md

 whether we've succeeded in creating a treatment group and a control group that are comparable in terms of their observable characteristics.

+You can access the in-class activity as a [pdf](ECON523-E9-in-class.pdf).

+You can also access the empirical exercise as a [pdf](ECON523-E9-questions.pdf).

 <br>

 ## In-Class Activity